koulf/HomeGroApp/README.md

 ## Demostration

-Rigth after running the aplication you should see this image:
+Rigth after running the aplication and scanning you should see on the screen something like this:

 ![](https://github.com/koulf/HomeGroApp/blob/main/assets/main_screen.jpeg)

-**Note:** Before try to scan for device, you must turn the bluetooth services of the your mobile device.
+**Note:** Before scanning for devices, you must turn on the bluetooth services of the your mobile device.

 After scanning devices, you should see the list of available devices.
 Now, you can